neondatabase/website/content/docs/extensions/hnsw.md

 (3, '{7.7, 8.8, 9.9}');
 ```

-The example above stores vectors with 3 dimensions.
+The statement above stores vectors with 3 dimensions.
 In a real-world example, the number of dimensions would be much larger.
 For example, OpenAI's `text-embedding-ada-002` model supports 1536 dimensions for each piece of text.
-For more information, see [Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings), in the _OpenAI documentation_.

 ### Create the HNSW index

-Use a `CREATE INDEX` statement similar to the following to create an `hnsw` index on your vector colum:
+To create the HNSW index on your vector column, use a `CREATE INDEX` statement similar to the following:

 ```sql
 CREATE INDEX ON vectors USING hnsw(vec) WITH (maxelements=3, dims=3, m=3);
 ```

-The following HNSW index options are used in the statement above:
+The HNSW index options used in the statement above include:

 - `maxelements`: Defines the maximum number of elements indexed.
 This is a required parameter.
-The example has a value of `3`.
-A real-world example might have a much large value, such as `1000000`.
-An "element" refers to a data point (a vector) in the dataset, each represented as a node in the an HNSW graph.
+The example shown above has a value of `3`.
+A real-world example would have a much large value, such as `1000000`.
+An "element" refers to a data point (a vector) in the dataset, each represented as a node in the HNSW graph.
 Typically, you would set this option to a value able to accommodate the number of rows in your in your dataset.
 - `dims`: Defines the number of dimensions in your vector data.
 This is a required parameter.
 A small value is used in the example above.
 If you are storing data generated using OpenAI's `text-embedding-ada-002` model, which supports 1536 dimensions, you would define a value of `1536`, for example.
 - `m`: Defines the maximum number of bi-directional links (also referred to as "edges") created for each node during graph construction.